LijahLo/computer_vision_sp2025/README.md

-# computer_vision_sp2025
+# Computer Vision (Spring 2025)

-This is the repository for homeworks and practicals
+This is the repository for homeworks and practicals.
+Anything we do in class and for homeworks will be uploaded here.